 NJ Chapter 11 Attorneys

-A chapter 11 case in New Jersey begins with the filing of a petition with the bankruptcy court serving the area where the debtor has a domicile or residence.
-A petition may be a voluntary petition, which is filed by the debtor, or it may be an involuntary petition, which is filed by creditors that meet certain requirements.
+A Chapter 11 case in New Jersey begins with petitioning the bankruptcy court serving the area where the debtor has a domicile or residence.
+A petition may be a voluntary petition filed by the debtor or an involuntary petition filed by creditors that meet specific requirements.
 11 U.S.C. §§ 301, 303.
 A voluntary petition must adhere to the format of Form 1 of the Official Forms prescribed by the Judicial Conference of the United States.

 Required Forms